-In the Circular problem, as in many drawings, it is essential that layers be created before any drawing begins.
+In the Circular problem, as in many drawings, it is essential that the layers be created before the drawing process begins.
 You will find that we will not have to return to change drawing entities later if the objects are placed on the correct layer, especially when there are arrays involved.